Context and overview

 - The board of directors is ultimately responsible for ensuring that Universal Company Incorporations Ltd. meets its legal obligations.

-- The data protection officer, Heather Landau, is responsible for:
+- The data protection officer is responsible for:

 - Keeping the board updated about data protection responsibilities, risks and issues